 Diagnose patients by history and funduscopy.

-Treat primarily by controlling BP, and, for retinal edema, sometimes laser or intravitreal injection of corticosteroids or antivascular endothelial growth factor drugs.
+Treat primarily by controlling blood pressure, and, for retinal edema, sometimes laser or intravitreal injection of corticosteroids or antivascular endothelial growth factor drugs.